sonimanish0604/aegissolutionsSaaS/docs/AUDIT_INFRA_TERRAFORM.md

   the cluster or orchestrator that runs the translator service.
 - Destroy the testing stacks after the integration workflow completes to avoid message broker charges.
+- Every AWS environment automatically enables CloudTrail (management + S3/Lambda data events +
+  Insights).
+Logs are encrypted with dedicated KMS keys and stored in per-environment S3 buckets with optional audit-reader IAM roles.

 Refer to the README in each cloud-specific directory for detailed invocation instructions.
+For AWS, use the environment-specific README at `marketplace-adapters/aws/environments/README.md`.

 ## GitHub Actions Integration